The Witnesses: Plot

 When Manu confesses to Adrien that he has been having sex with Mehdi, Adrian is furious and hits Manu.
 After the fight, Adrian discovers spots on Manu's skin; it turns out that he has AIDS.
 Sarah tries to write a novel, and as a result Mehdi leaves temporarily to stay at his parents with the baby.
 Adrien becomes a leader in a medical crusade against AIDS, while meanwhile privately taking on Manu's treatment.
 Mehdi also does not shun his friend when he hears the news, although he is terrified that he has AIDS and cannot bring himself to tell his wife.
 He wants to see Manu, but Manu does not want to see him in the terrible state he is in.
 By contrast, Adrien is safe as his relationship with Manu was more companion-based than sexual.

 Desperate to see his former lover, Mehdi forces his way into the camping site.
 Manu shows him his gun, with which he will commit suicide when his illness gets worse.
 Mehdi secretly takes it with him and throws it in the Seine.

 Mehdi is relieved that he has not been infected.
 Sarah has not been infected either and they reconcile.
 Manu's health deteriorates and he commits suicide with pills supplied by Adrien for this purpose.
-Julie and Adrien take Manu's body to be buries in his native village to his grieving mother.
+Julie and Adrien take Manu's body to his grieving mother, to be buried in his native village.

 Before he passes away, Manu uses a tape recorder to dictate his life for others to hear of.
 Sarah is inspired by the events as they have transpired so far and, once he is gone, listens to the tapes and begins writing a tale (for grown-ups) of it.
 She is free of her writer's block.
 Medhi is a bit concerned his life will become gossip, but Sarah assures him she has changed the names in the story.
 Julie decides to move to Munich, Mehdi and Adrien make amends while Sandra is HIV positive.

 The following summer, Sarah, Mehdi, Adrien and his new companion Steve, a young American, return to the summerhouse on the Riviera to celebrate Sarah and Medhi's child's birthday.